vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - The initial voltage value
    * - unit
      - The unit of the voltage value ("mV", "V", "kV")
+   * - UseTraceSinks
+     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this port.
+Trace sinks are referred to by their name and can be used by multiple services. (optional)
+   * - Replay
+     - A :ref:`replay configuration <sec:cfg-participant-replay>` to be used
+       by this port. (optional)

 .. _sec:cfg-participant-analog-in: